Utah

 Assessments

 Utah uses WIDA Screener for Kindergarten and WIDA Screener Online (Grades 1-12) to identify English learners (ELs).
 WIDA Screener Paper is appropriate for recently arrived ELs and students with significant disabilities.
 WIDA MODEL is allowed for screening (acceptable for LEAs electing to fund this option).
 ACCESS for ELLs (Grades K-12) is given to all ELs during the annual testing window, which typically lasts from early January through early March.
-Alternate ACCESS for ELLs is available for students with significant cognitive disabilities that qualify for Dynamic Learning Maps (DLM).
+WIDA Alternate ACCESS is available for students with significant cognitive disabilities that qualify for Dynamic Learning Maps (DLM).

 Testing Dates

-10/31/22-11/16/22 | Test materials ordering via AMS (LEAs) - Alternate and Braille only |
+10/31/23-11/16/23Test Materials Ordering via AMS (LEAs) - Alternate and Braille Only

 Requirements and Resources